Back to Blog

 Why We Chose Local AI Over Cloud

-The trade-offs we considered and why bid data privacy won over convenience.
-How Ollama makes it possible.
+The trade-offs we considered and why data sovereignty won over convenience.
+How our hybrid AI architecture makes it possible.

 SM